 Looking upwards on a clear night, it’s difficult not to wonder how the heavens guided Portugal’s great discoverers towards new horizons in the late Middle Ages.
 By means of ancient nautical instruments, pioneering navigators such as Magellan, Dias and Da Gama somehow managed to find their way by the stars.

 During the Age of Discovery, the astrolabe was, along with the quadrant and cross-staff, the best way for ships on the high seas to determine their latitude by using the position of the stars.

-Navigators used them to measure the altitude of stars and this information enabled them to establish their latitude.
+Portuguese navigators used them to measure the altitude of stars and this information enabled them to establish their latitude.
 But they had no means of finding their longitude, having to rely only on experience and intuition to determine their exact position.

 Fifteenth-century navigators were thus able to set their course and calculate their positions adequately from the stars.
 The problem of longitude, however, was not solved until three centuries later with the invention of the chronometer.